-Akeyulerre is a place that allows supports Arrernte people to enjoy, strengthen and celebrate their cultural and social life, creating economic opportunities from cultural knowledge practices.
+Akeyulerre is a place that allows and supports Arrernte people to enjoy, strengthen and celebrate their cultural and social life, whilst creating economic opportunities from cultural knowledge practices.

 Family Support, NT Department of Children and Families, until June 2016

 Our core funding provides an avenue for Arrernte families to re-engage with each other and their environment in a positive and healthy way.

 Centre Hours Monday to Thursday 0900 to 1700.
 We support Arrernte Elders to pass on knowledge, support Ngankeres in their healing work and collect, prepare and provide bush medicines to our people.
 We help support people to access the services that are available in the community and provide whole – of – family support, because we realise that people’s health and well-being is linked to the health and well-being of the community.
 The centre provides a safe environment free from violence and stress, where families support each other.
 We hold family BBQ nights, conduct country visits, visit Elders in the community and support access to healing ceremony for mainstream services in addition to local families.

 This work incorporates the practice of Ngangkere (Traditional Healers), old and young, Awelya (smoking) and Healing Practice.
 This includes animals and plants incorporating the broader ‘bush pharmacy’.
 This also encapsulates recording, documenting, teaching and supporting Arrernte Healing practices and knowledge, and Ngangkere arunthe apurte-irrem (lots of Ngankere coming together), a gathering of traditional healers.

 Ingkenteme (Bush schools)

 Anglicare Communities for Children, Commonwealth, to June 2016